 Sammamish is a decidedly white-collar city, with fully 95.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sammamish is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Sammamish who work in management occupations (21.17%), computer science and math (16.66%), and sales jobs (13.28%).

 Also of interest is that Sammamish has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.87% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Sammamish use a private automobile to get to work.
 But notably, a substantial number of Sammamish‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 If knowledge is power, Sammamish is a pretty powerful place.
 72.99% of the adults in Sammamish have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Sammamish in 2010 was $57,955, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $231,820 for a family of four.